-Both hazardous and non-hazardous wastes in solid, liquid, and semi-solid physical states may be transferred at the U.S. Pollution Control, Inc. (CHLM) Avard transfer station.
-The waste may arrive at and depart from the transfer station in intermodal containers, such as rail gondola cars, tankers, flat cars, cargo tankers, gondola boxes, vans containing drums, bags, boxes, etc. The transfer activities may include direct pumping of liquids from a cargo tanker to a tanker truck, using a backhoe or clamshell to transfer solid waste from a rail gondola car to a dump trailer, etc. The standard highway containers into which waste may be transferred are tanker trucks, dump trailers, gondola boxes, vans, / etc. Hazardous waste trans-loading activities will occur only in the Transfer Building.
+Both hazardous and non-hazardous wastes in solid, liquid, and semi-solid physical states may be transferred at the Clean Harbors Lone Mountain, LLC (CHLM) Avard transfer station.
+The waste may arrive at and depart from the transfer station in intermodal containers, such as rail gondola cars, tankers, flat cars, cargo tankers, gondola boxes, vans containing drums, bags, boxes, etc. The transfer activities may include direct pumping of liquids from a cargo tanker to a tanker truck, using a backhoe or clamshell to transfer solid waste from a rail gondola car to a dump trailer, etc. The standard highway containers into which waste may be transferred are tanker trucks, dump trailers, gondola boxes, vans, etc. The underlying containment for the truck area of the rail-totruck-transfer area is impervious to the material being transferred.
+Hazardous waste trans-loading activities will occur only in the Transfer Building.

-Due to contract requirements with certain generators, special requirements apply to the handling and management of PCB Mega Rule wastes on the rail loop.
+Due to contract requirements with certain generators, speci3al requirements apply to the handling and management of PCB Mega Rule wastes on the rail loop.
 These requirements are all contained in Attachment 1, "Bulk Solids Rail Transfer Standard Operating Procedure For Mega-Rule Wastes," Clean Harbors Document # 68LG-1013.
 This document was last revised in April of 2014; any further revisions will be provided to the DEQ prior to implementation.